aws/eks-anywhere/docs/content/en/docs/getting-started/production-environment/nutanix-getstarted.md

    To create a new workload cluster from your management cluster run this command, identifying:

    * The workload cluster YAML file
-   * The initial cluster's credentials (this causes the workload cluster to be managed from the management cluster)
+   * The initial cluster's kubeconfig (this causes the workload cluster to be managed from the management cluster)

    ```bash
    eksctl anywhere create cluster \